cukabeka/rex_LESS/README.md

 * Enter an existing folder in the "Folder" Settings field.
 * By default, the path to "files" is prefilled.
 If you enter "files" as a setting, you can easily upload LESS files via the Mediapool
-* All files in the specified folder that have an extension of ??".less"?? will be parsed as CSS files.
+* All files in the specified folder that have an extension of ".less" will be parsed as CSS files.
 They will be written in the same folder as the source file.
 * Caching is activated

 Examples